 Kratom is a shrub that grows natively in Southeast Asia.
 Botanically, kratom comes from the Rubiaceae family, the same family as coffee.
 Kratom’s leaves are most often consumed by eating fresh or dried leaves or brewing the leaves into a tea.

-Like coffee, kratom is not a substance that typically leads the people who consume it to become unproductive, unfocused, or socially dysfunctional (Singh 2015).
+Kratom is not a substance that typically leads the people who consume it to become unproductive, unfocused, or socially dysfunctional (Singh 2015).
 Kratom consumed moderately seems to be no more taxing on the body than coffee.
 Most people can consume a fair amount of coffee with no ill effects, but for a small percentage of people, coffee and kratom have undesirable health consequences.
 In fact, kratom’s most active alkaloid, mitragynine, is less toxic than coffee’s main alkaloid, caffeine.

 In a recent TV ad campaign, the American Kratom Association (AKA) says kratom is “not a drug” and calls it a “safe food”.
 There are legal reasons for this terminology, as the AKA is promoting a legal framework to protect the rights of American kratom consumers.
 If kratom is legally classified as a drug then it must pass through a costly, rigorous, years-long procedure through the Food and Drug Administration in order to be available on the market.
 This process is only available to large pharmaceutical corporations.
-This is why the drug Epidiolex costs $13,000 per year per patient with epilepsy, and the product of dubious distinction, CBD, costs one tenth that amount, even though Epidiolex and CBD are the same substance.
+This is why the drug Epidiolex costs $35,000 per year per patient with epilepsy, and the dietary supplement, CBD, costs one tenth that amount, even though Epidiolex and CBD are the same substance.
 A food coming from a plant, like coffee or tea, would not have to endure rigorous regulatory processes in order to be sold.

 Outside of the legal world, a public consensus about “drugs” vs. “medicine” and the concept of “nonmedical” or “recreational” vs. “medicinal” was manufactured by decades of blatant and sometimes comical propaganda.
 The first director of the Federal Bureau of Narcotics, Harry Anslinger, was an outspoken racist who called jazz music “Satanic” and said, “This marijuana causes white women to seek sexual relations with Negroes, entertainers, and others” (Soloman 2020).
-Selective moralism condemning “drug abuse” for “pleasure” or “getting high” grew like a cancer alongside Prohibition and the War on Drugs.
+Selective moralism condemning “drug abuse”, “pleasure” or “getting high” grew like a cancer alongside Prohibition and the War on Drugs.
 John Erlichmann, a policy advisor to President Richard Nixon, admitted the policy of the godfathers of the War on Drugs had nothing to do with public health and everything to do with circumventing the First Amendment to silence disagreeable citizens:

 “The Nixon campaign in 1968, and the Nixon White House after that, had two enemies: the antiwar left and black people.
 You understand what I’m saying?
 We knew we couldn’t make it illegal to be either against the war or black, but by getting the public to associate the hippies with marijuana and blacks with heroin, and then criminalizing both heavily, we could disrupt those communities.
 We could arrest their leaders, raid their homes, break up their meetings, and vilify them night after night on the evening news.
 Did we know we were lying about the drugs?
 Of course we did.
 (Baum 2016).